Unit price

-The "unit price" tells you the cost per pound, quart, or other unit of weight or volume of a food package.
+The "unit price" tells the buyer the cost per pound, quart, or other unit of weight or volume of a food package.
 It is usually posted on the shelf below the food.
 The shelf tag shows the total price (item price) and price per unit (unit price) for the food item.
 Research suggests that unit price information in supermarkets can lead shoppers to save around 17-18% when they are educated on how to use it, but that this figure drops off over time.

 Unit price is also a valuation method for buyers who purchase in bulk.
 Buyer seeks to purchase 10000 widgets.
 Seller One offers 1000 widgets packaged together for $5000.
 Seller Two offers 5000 widgets packaged together for $25000.
 Seller Three offers 500 widgets packaged together for $2000.
 All three sellers can offer a total of 10000 widgets to Buyer.
 Seller One offers widgets at a unit price of $5.
 Seller Two offers widgets at a unit price of $5.
 Seller Three offers widgets at a unit price of $4.
 Buyer uses unit price to value the packages offered by each of the three sellers and finds that Seller Three offers widgets at the best value, the best price.

 Unit price is a common form of valuation in sales contract for goods sold in bulk purchasing.

 The stock price of securities is a form of unit price because securities including capital stocks are often sold in bulks comprising many units.

-Unit price also is often used in the trade of consumable energy resources.
+Unit price is also often used in the trade of consumable energy resources.